About the Wildlife Society

 Wildlife Society members' only areas

-Wildlife Society members can access their member only area by logging into the NZVA website and selecting 'Groups' from their profile.
+Wildlife Society members can access their member only area by logging into the NZVA website and selecting 'Groups' from their profile, or directly from this link: Wildlife members only area.